neoforged/Documentation/docs/resources/server/tags.md

 See the [Vanilla wiki][tags] for a description of the base syntax.

-There is also a Forge extension on the Vanilla syntax.
+There is also a NeoForge extension on the Vanilla syntax.
 You may declare a `remove` array of the same format as the `values` array.
 Any values listed here will be removed from the tag.
 This acts as a finer grained version of the Vanilla `replace` option.